thealtermaven/BDCFF-sets/README.md

 ---
 To grab: Peruse the Releases section to get the most up-to-date caveset pack in ZIP format.
 Unzip the contents into a folder accessable by your BDCFF interpreter of choice (such as GDash).
 May I suggest /alchemystics?

+26 Sep 2024: Alchemyst DangerDash 04: Tweaked requirements for B/3 and slightly increased time for B/5; rotated M/3 seed; rotated seeds for P/3-4-5 due to a seed creating an unintended scenario that resulted in a softlock; other softlock removals (Blissful)

 25 Sep 2024: Alchemyst DangerDash 04 has been released.
 It continues the general thematic of DangerDash 02.
 Any problems?
 Poke me.

 02 Nov 2023: Alchemyst DangerDash 03: Adjusted a color in Cave N (Nambulite) to reduce intensity of the red for less eyestrain; adjusted the remark in cave X so it is actually spelt Xonotlite and not Xonotite :) Otherwise, no gameplay adjusts.